Codesee-io/docs/docs/quick-start.md

 ---
 # Getting started with CodeSee

-An overview to the primary features of CodeSee, including recordings, data flows, stories, and sharing.
+Here's an overview to the primary features of CodeSee, including recordings, data flows, stories, and sharing.

 ## Making recordings with the CodeSee button
 <p class="block">